Kong/docs.konghq.com/app/_src/gateway-operator/get-started/konnect/create-route.md

 ## Send test traffic

-Once the service and route are created, you can send traffic to the proxy and it will forward the request to mockbin.org.
-We'll use Mockbin's `/request` endpoint to echo back the request we made in the response.
+After the service and route are created, send traffic to the proxy and it will forward the request to mockbin.org.
+You can use Mockbin's `/request` endpoint to echo the request made in the response.

 To make a request to the proxy we need to fetch the LoadBalancer IP address using `kubectl get services`: